jonnonz1/nz-statute-book/acts/public/1996/customs-and-excise-act-1996.md

   (c) removed for export or to an export warehouse.

 ### 73 Excise duty on goods manufactured in manufacturing areas
-(1) In respect of all goods that are manufactured in a manufacturing area and that are specified in Part A of Schedule 3 to this Act there shall be levied, collected, and paid excise duties, if any, at the appropriate rates set out in Part A of Schedule 3 to this Act.
+(1) In respect of all goods that are manufactured in a manufacturing area and that are specified in Part A of the Excise and Excise-equivalent Duties Table there must be levied, collected, and paid excise duties, if any, at the appropriate rates set out in Part A of the Excise and Excise-equivalent Duties Table.
 (2) Subsection (1) of this section does not apply to beer manufactured in quantities of not more than 100 litres per month by an individual other than the licensee where—
   (a) the beer is exclusively for that individual's personal use and not for sale to any other person; and (b) the licensee of the premises does not engage in any aspect or part of the brewing or bottling operation and provides no equipment, ingredients, or service other than—